2.1 The concept of probability

 Unless you have:

-watched this particular contestant participating in this show many times,
+- watched this particular contestant participate in this show many times,

 you need to answer this question as a Bayesian!

-Uncertainty about the event answer this question needs to be expressed as a ``degree of belief” informed both by information coming from data on the skill of the particular participant, and how much he knows about inventors, and possibly prior knowledge on his performance in other game shows.
-Of course, your prior knowledge of the contestant may be minimal, or it may be very informed.
-Either way, your final answer remains a degree of belief held about an uncertain, and inherently unrepeatable state of nature
+Uncertainty about the event answering this question needs to be expressed as a “degree of belief,” informed by both data on the skill of the particular participant and how much he knows about inventors, as well as possibly prior knowledge of his performance in other game shows.
+Of course, your prior knowledge of the contestant may be minimal, or it may be well-informed.
+Either way, your final answer remains a degree of belief about an uncertain, and inherently unrepeatable, state of nature.

-Frequentists consider probability as a physical phenomenon, like mass or wavelength, whereas Bayesians stipulate that probability lives in the mind of scientists as any scientific construct (Parmigiani and Inoue 2008).
+Frequentists consider probability to be a physical phenomenon, like mass or wavelength, whereas Bayesians stipulate that probability exists in the mind of scientists, as any scientific construct (Parmigiani and Inoue 2008).

 It seems that the understanding of the concept of probability for the common human being is more associated with “degrees of belief” rather than relative frequency.
-Peter Diggle, President of The Royal Statistical Society (2014-2016), was asked “A different trend which has surged upwards in statistics during Peter’s career is the popularity of Bayesian statistics.
-Does Peter consider himself a Bayesian?”, and he replied “… you can’t not believe in Bayes’ theorem because it’s true.
+Peter Diggle, President of The Royal Statistical Society between 2014 and 2016, was asked in an interview, “A different trend which has surged upwards in statistics during Peter’s career is the popularity of Bayesian statistics.
+Does Peter consider himself a Bayesian?”
+He replied, “… you can’t not believe in Bayes’ theorem because it’s true.
 But that doesn’t make you a Bayesian in the philosophical sense.
 When people are making personal decisions – even if they don’t formally process Bayes’ theorem in their mind – they are adapting what they think they should believe in response to new evidence as it comes in.
 Bayes’ theorem is just the formal mathematical machinery for doing that.”

-However, we should say that psychological experiments suggest that human beings suffer from anchoring, that is, a cognitive bias that causes us to rely too heavily on the previous information (prior) such that the updating process (posterior) due to new information (likelihood) being low compared to the Bayes’ rule (Kahneman 2011).
+However, we should mention that psychological experiments suggest that human beings suffer from anchoring, a cognitive bias that causes us to rely too heavily on previous information (the prior), so that the updating process (posterior) due to new information (likelihood) is not as strong as Bayes’ rule would suggest (Kahneman 2011).